sudorandom/kmcd.dev/content/posts/2026/dynamic-protobuf-in-go/index.md

 Interestingly, both `hyperpb` configurations outperform compile-time generated static Protobuf code (`Concrete (proto)` at 66,722 ns and reflection-free `Concrete (vtproto)` at 42,896 ns).
 Standard static Protobuf still incurs the runtime cost of allocating individual heap pointers and structs for every nested sub-message in the list.
 The memory arena in `hyperpb + Shared` allocates this memory contiguously.

+Notably, this crossover point—where dynamic parsing paired with a memory arena beats statically compiled generated code—occurs even at the **Medium Payload** scale.
+At that size, `hyperpb + Shared` (350.2 ns) already edges out reflection-free `Concrete (vtproto)` (369.4 ns).
+This inversion highlights just how substantial the CPU overhead of standard heap allocation tracking and garbage collection is in Go.

 ### 2. Allocation Elimination
 The allocation statistics highlight the biggest architectural advantage.
 On a Large Payload:
 - `dynamicpb`: 4,117 heap allocations per message.
 - `Concrete (proto)`: 1,509 heap allocations.
 - `hyperpb`: 12 heap allocations.
 - `hyperpb + Shared`: 1 heap allocation.
-(This single allocation is typically just the top-level message struct wrapper returned by the pool).
+(This single allocation is the top-level message pointer escaping to the heap as a `proto.Message` interface wrapper.
+Because the standard `proto.Unmarshal` signature requires passing an interface, this top-level escape cannot easily be avoided and prevents hitting an absolute zero allocation count.)

 Eliminating thousands of heap allocations per request removes the CPU bottleneck of garbage collection.
 For hot-path event routing or proxying services, this lowers tail latency (p99) and reduces CPU utilization under load.